razonyang/pushevs.com/content/posts/2024-03-16-migration-from-wordpress-to-hugo.md

 However, I think the hardest part was finding a [Hugo theme](https://github.com/hbstack/theme-cards) that had all the functions I was using in Wordpress and I didn't want to lose.
 I especially like the recent/featured posts widget in the sticky sidebar.
 The theme developer is also very knowledgeable and helpful, which made my decision easier.

-The code of this website is now [open-source](https://github.com/LITUATUI/pushevs.com), not only in the hope of inspiring others to do the same, but also to allow my readers to read the code and sugest changes.
+The code of this website is now [open-source](https://github.com/LITUATUI/pushevs.com), not only in the hope of inspiring others to do the same, but also to allow my readers to read the code and suggest changes.

 I'm still considering if I should continue with Disqus comments or migrate to the open-source alternative called [Giscus](https://giscus.app/)...